-Students are encouraged to attend the entire school day unless unavoidable circumstances require early dismissal.
+Students are encouraged to be in attendance for the entire school day unless unavoidable circumstances require early dismissal.
 End-of-the-day activities are as important as beginning-of-the-day activities; therefore, students missing classes at the end of the day will be counted absent.